Manchester City are Premier League champions for the fourth time in five years.

 The season marked the end of the Premier League’s most enduring managerial tenure as Ferguson stepped down after 26 years in charge.

 - Goals scored: 83 (+56)

-2006/07 was United’s first season without legendary captain Roy Keane, while Ferguson also let the likes of Ruud van Nistelrooy and Tim Howard leave the club.
+The 2006/07 season was United’s first without legendary captain Roy Keane, while Ferguson also let the likes of Ruud van Nistelrooy and Tim Howard leave the club.

 No matter, though.
 Michael Carrick arrived from Spurs to dictate the tempo in midfield, while Ronaldo and Rooney fired United to the title with 17 and 14 Premier League goals respectively.

 It was heartbreak elsewhere, though, as United lost to Chelsea in the FA Cup final and crashed out of the Champions League at the semi-final stage, losing 3-0 to AC Milan in the second leg having taken a 3-2 lead at Old Trafford.
 Milan’s opponents in the final?
 Liverpool.
 Oh, what could have been.

 - Points: 89

 Remember when we said few title races are more dramatic than 2013/14?
 Well, this is one of them.